immunogenomics/GeNA-applied/README.md

 - PLINK version 2.00a2.3
 - CNA version 0.1.6
 - Rmpfr version 0.8-7
+Scripts in this repo will not run smoothly with later versions of GeNA, which we updated to maintain compatability with new input/output formatting in CNA.

 # To use GeNA
 Please refer to the `GeNA` repository at [immnogenomics/GeNA](https://github.com/immunogenomics/GeNA)